pdxparrot/assets/SETUP.md

   * Add a Lowpass filter to the Master group
   * Rename the default Snapshot to Unpaused
   * Create a new Snapshot and name it to Paused
-    * Set the Lowpass filter to 350Hz
+    * Set the Lowpass filter cutoff to 350Hz
 * Data/Prefabs/Input/EventSystem.prefab
   * Create using default EventSystem that gets added automatically when adding a UI object
   * Replace Standalone Input Module with InputSystemUIInputModule